TalyaCohen1/Gmail_Project/README.md

 ## Command Outputs

 - For command `POST` (Add URL): the output that is displayed after adding a URL is '201 Created'
-- For command `GET` (Check URL): the output that is displayed is '200 Ok' followed by one of three possible outputs (with 1 empty line seperating):
+- For command `GET` (Check URL): the output that is displayed is '200 Ok' followed by one of three possible outputs (with 1 empty line separating):
   - `true true` - The URL is definitely in the blacklist (found in both Bloom filter and actual blacklist)
   - `true false` - A false positive from the Bloom filter (URL appears to be in the Bloom filter but isn't in the actual blacklist)
   - `false` - The URL is definitely not in the blacklist